 There is no specific end date for the campaign, but the money is expected to be used up by some time in spring 2021.
 The JR East half-price shinkansen tickets promotion is not part of Go To Travel, but it is timed to coincide with the campaign.

-Which online sites and travel agents are included?
+Which are the officially participating online booking sites and travel agents?

 Online booking sites: